burkejasonj/NotecardPlusPlus/README.md

 ## Installation

 ### Requirements
-Developed using macOS 13.0 Beta 8 and Xcode 14.1 Beta 2
+Developed using macOS 13.1 Beta and Xcode 14.1

 Compilation: Requires macOS 13.0 or later and Xcode 14.1 or later.